NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/README.md

 ### Ingested stage

-Once files have been ingested into Rosetta, a file with the name of `done` is placed in the root folder (in this case, that folder is `<Name><Edition>_<full-name-of-publication>`).
+Once files have been ingested into Rosetta, a file with the name of `done` is placed in the root folder (in this case, that folder is `<TitleCode><EditionCode>_<full-name-of-publication>`).
 This means that folder can be moved to the *Ingested* folder.
 Note that the `--moveFiles` option is not included in the example.
 Note also that the `done` file must exist, otherwise `--moveOrCopyEvenIfNoRosettaDoneFile` needs to be specified.
 ```
 java -jar sip-generation-fairfax-fat-all-<VERSION>.jar \
     --copyIngestedLoadsToIngestedFolder \